 A great way to think of promotion is as a funnel that will bring in interested parties.
 Some percentage of those interested parties will make a purchase.

 The key to promotion is to cast the widest net possible at your target market with the least amount of cost and time.
 Below we will review both online and offline promotional strategies.
 In addition we will emphasize high value strategies that don’t carry a large price tag.

 The 3 most effective marketing tools for any business are e-mail marketing, social media and blogging.
 Most importantly, businesses that use online marketing are 280% more likely to grow than those not using online marketing techniques.
 Case in point, 81% of consumers research a product online before buying.
 And with 95% of adults in the US having a smart phone within an arm’s reach, much of that research is done on a mobile device.
-Read this article to further learn online marketing strategies and online marketing tools specific to small farms.
+Read these articles to further learn online marketing strategies and online marketing tools specific to small farms.

 Specific to food, another study tells us that 27% of consumers have shopped for fresh food online.
 Another 72% say they plan on shopping for fresh food online in the future.

 An online presence in the form of a website or social media page provides the medium to tell your story.
 The primary reason why online is an effective sales tool is the ability to marry content with action.
 Consider making your website and/or Facebook page “actionable.”
 Once a buyer has found you, ultimately you want to make it easy for them to place an order.